cydriclopez/docker-ng-dev/README.md

 -v /home/$USER/Projects/ng:/home/node/ng \
 -w /home/node/ng angular /bin/sh'
 ```

 This is a one-liner command that has been separated with the bash continuing character "\\" to make it easier to read.

+The ***-it*** option keeps ***docker run*** interactive.
+The ***--rm*** option automatically removes the container when it exits.
+This means that when inside the Docker container command prompt terminal ***/bin/sh***, typing ***exit*** ends the terminal session then Docker removes the running container from memory.
+The angular image remains on disk ready to run again but its running instance which is the container was effectively cleared from memory.

-This alias command, with its parameters, can be clarified by the following table.
+This alias that runs the ***docker run*** command has more parameters that can be clarified by the following table.

 ### Table 1.
 Your host pc to Docker mappings table
 |    | Your host pc | Docker |